 By now you’ve probably heard us encouraging you to “hit reset.”
 What the hell does that mean?
 This pose pretty much sums it up.
 When you work hard — in your sport or at your desk — you can’t just go 60 to 0.
 Both the body and the mind need some time to unwind, and even just a few minutes in a restorative posture can help you transition from effort to ease.
 Fail to wind down, and you risk creating a state of chronic tension and stress.
+Try it: Yoga for Athletic Recovery — Jasyoga legs up the wall tutorial video

 In this 6-minute video, Jasyoga Head Coach Erin Taylor coaches explains the benefits of this powerful pose for recovery, and coaches you how to set it up for optimal “reset” so that you’ll be recharged and ready to go!